ptpell77/Metagenomes_RT/README.md

 `sbatch BUILDSCRIPT.sh`.
 This should take roughly 1 HOUR? to run.
 If completed successfully, you should see a message along the lines of 'XXX', and the file XXX.sif should be added to the current working directory.

+In order to move the CAZy database locally, you will need to do one more step, once.
+Run the command:

+`singularity run IMAGENAME.sif`.

+This will execute the instructions in the last '%run script' section of the definition file, which will download the CAZy DB into the /analysis_dir/database/ folder.
+Once this has been done, it doesn't need to be repeated.

 ### Test run in Singularity
 ...